FRANCIS: Fast Reaction Algorithms for Network Coordination In Switches: Introduction

 \section{Introduction}

-\Wenchen{Take care of the "ref"s before submission.} Distributed protocols are critical foundations for many networking protocols (e.g., spanning tree~\cite{rfc4318}, shortest path routing~\cite{10.17487/RFC1058,rfc2328}, clock synchronization~\cite{rfc5905}) and networked applications (e.g., consensus protocols~\cite{rfc7787} and graph queries).
-It is essential for these protocols to achieve both low latency and high scalability as networks grow larger (e.g., connecting 100K servers), faster (e.g., with a few microseconds RTT~\cite{lowRTT}), and applications require ultra {low latency (e.g., memcached~\cite{fitzpatrick2004distributed} or RAMCloud~\cite{ousterhout2010case,ousterhout2015ramcloud}).} Compared to centralized SDN approaches~\cite{hong2018b4, jain2013b4}, distributed algorithms inherently adapt more quickly to transient network state changes such as link failures and short traffic bursts.
+Quick reaction to network events is critical to ensure the performance of many applications such as distributed transactional databases~\cite{corbett2013spanner, shamis2019fast} and multicast-based machine learning~\cite{li2023gleam}.
+For such reactions, these applications commonly rely on lower-level distributed networking protocols such as spanning tree~\cite{rfc4318}, shortest path routing~\cite{10.17487/RFC1058,rfc2328}, clock synchronization~\cite{rfc5905}, and networked consensus protocols~\cite{rfc7787}.
+Such protocols must be optimized as networks grow larger (e.g., connecting 100K servers) and faster (e.g., with a few microseconds RTT~\cite{lowRTT}) and as applications require ultra {low latency (e.g., distributed transactional database~\cite{corbett2013spanner, shamis2019fast}, memcached~\cite{fitzpatrick2004distributed}, or RAMCloud~\cite{ousterhout2010case,ousterhout2015ramcloud}).
+Compared to centralized SDN approaches~\cite{hong2018b4, jain2013b4}, distributed algorithms inherently adapt more quickly to transient network state changes such as link failures and short traffic bursts.

-The theoretical computer science community has made significant progress in developing fast \emph{message passing} algorithms for fundamental problems in the distributed setting~\cite{AlonBI86,AstrandFPRSU09,Awerbuch87,dory2021distributed, GallagerHS83, Ghaffari16,GrandoniKP08,KuhnMW06,MashreghiK18,PanconesiR01,SinghB95}.
-Roughly speaking, distributed message passing algorithms model networks as graphs, where nodes are computational units and edges are communication links.
-Every node has some state, and communication takes place in synchronous rounds.
-In every such round, nodes exchange messages with neighbors and update their states accordingly.
-The algorithm aims to solve a problem (e.g., computing a BFS tree), where the input is the network topology.
-A wide range of fundamental problems have been considered in this model: spanning tree protocols~\cite{10.1145/3380546,pandurangan2019time}, shortest paths computation~\cite{agarwal2020faster,chechik2020single}, consensus~\cite{pease1980reaching}, and graph queries~\cite{fischer2018possibilities,korhonen2018deterministic}.
+To leverage the distributed nature of networks, the theoretical computer science community has extensively studied the design of distributed message-passing algorithms for a variety of fundamental problems, including those mentioned above.
+Here, by message-passing algorithms, we mean a computational approach where nodes exchange short messages with their neighbors to coordinate and solve problems in a decentralized manner.
+This model, in which the goal is to minimize the number of messaging rounds, is called the CONGEST model.
+Many core issues to the networking community have been explored within this framework, such as spanning tree protocols~\cite{10.1145/3380546,pandurangan2019time}, shortest paths computation~\cite{agarwal2020faster,chechik2020single}, consensus~\cite{pease1980reaching}, and graph queries~\cite{fischer2018possibilities,korhonen2018deterministic}.
+However, the intricate nature of these solutions, combined with the constant emergence of new advancements, has made them challenging to implement on traditional hardware switches.